-Hon Willie Jackson Office of the Minister for Broadcasting and Media Parliamentary Buildings Private Bag 18041 Wellington 6160
+Hon Melissa Lee Office of the Minister for Media and Communications Parliamentary Buildings Wellington 6160

-By Email
+By email

-Tēnā koe Minister,
+Tēnā koe Minister

-Congratulations on your appointment to the Broadcasting portfolio.
+Congratulations on your appointment to the Media and Communications portfolio.

 Below, we have set out for you the key challenges and opportunities affecting the BSA, New Zealand audiences and the broader regulatory and media sectors.
-The Appendix also outlines relevant background/facts regarding the BSA and includes links to key reports/governance documentation.
+The Appendix also outlines relevant background and facts about the BSA and includes links to key reports and governance documentation.